Welcome to today's edition of the Rush 24-7 podcast.

 No, not him.

-Shinsecki forced him out.
+Shinseki forced him out.

-About we have spoken at great length previously.
+Eric Shinsecki, about whom we have spoken at great length previously.

-If the evidence of mismanagement continues to accumulate, the regime will find itself not in another partisan knife fight, but under fire from both parties in a Congress where the uniform military is venerated.
+If the evidence of mismanagement continues to accumulate, the regime will find itself not in another partisan knife fight, but under fire from both parties in a Congress where the uniformed military is venerated.

 Right.

-Both parties were uniform military is venerated.
+Both parties where uniform military is venerated.

 Right, right, right, right.